How to dry the wet horse when it’s cold

 - Keep checking your horse’s temperature.
 Use a thermometer!
 As he dries, he should have a normal body temperature.

-- Call your veterinarian if he is overheated when you return from riding or his temperature is dropping as he dries.
+- Yes, you should your veterinarian if he is overheated when you return from riding or his temperature is dropping too rapidly as he dries.
 Anything above about 103 or below about 98 warrants a call.
 Also, call if he is not returning to his normal TPR as he dries.

 - If you do stuff his blanket with hay or straw, don’t turn him loose with buddies as they may try and nibble on him.
 Heck, he may also want to chew on his outfit!
 He might like a hay net instead.